© Kitipong Phorka/Shutterstock.com

 D. devonianum polysaccharide effectively promoted the immune functions of macrophages including nitric oxide release and phagocytosis.
 The authors postulated that the high mannose content of the D. devonianum polysaccharide may contribute to its immunomodulatory activity.

 Such clarification of the chemical characteristics as well as the pharmacological activities of polysaccharide from D. devonianum will be helpful in better understanding of its structure-bioactivity relationship.
-Furthermore, the demonstration of the potential for D. devonianum to promote immunological activity supports further investigation into the value of producing D. devonianum as functional food or even pharmaceutical products.
+Furthermore, the demonstration of the potential for D. devonianum to promote immunological activity supports further investigation into the value of producing D. devonianum as functional food or even pharmaceuticals.

 - Sun J, et al. Natural Product Research 2014;28(21):1900–1905.